John “Jack” E. Campbell, Warren, Ohio – Obituary

 WARREN, Ohio (MyValleyTributes) – John “Jack” E. Campbell, 80, passed away on Thursday, August 15, 2019 at St. Joseph Memorial Hospital.

-Jack was born in Warren on October 20, 1938, to John B. & Margaret (Groff) Campbell.
+Jack was born in Warren on October 20, 1938, to John B. and Margaret (Groff) Campbell.
 He was a lifelong resident of the area.

 In 1960, Jack was united in marriage to the former Joan A. Messersmith who preceded him in death in 1999.